cliouo/jules-test/my-next-app/README.md

     To make a POST request to `https://api.example.com/orders` with a JSON body:
     Make a POST request to `https://my-proxy.vercel.app/api/proxy/orders` with your JSON body.
 The method, headers (most of them), and body will be forwarded.

-The proxy route `src/app/api/proxy/[...slug]/route.ts` is configured to handle common HTTP methods (GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS) and forward them appropriately.
-The part of the path after `/api/proxy/` (the "slug") is appended to your `TARGET_SERVER_URL` to form the final destination URL.
+The proxy route `src/app/api/proxy/[[...slug]]/route.ts` is configured to handle common HTTP methods (GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS) and forward them appropriately.
+The part of the path after `/api/proxy/` (the "slug") — which may be empty — is appended to your `TARGET_SERVER_URL` to form the final destination URL.
 ```